 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more and more sites are being built with WordPress.
+In fact, more and more websites are now using WordPress.

-WordPress is so popular, that even trying to keep up with the latest statistics on WordPress is difficult because the information changes so frequently.
+WordPress is so popular, that keeping up with statistics on WordPress is quite difficult because the information changes so frequently.

 (Source: https://wordpress.org/download/counter)

-Note: The above download numbers represents only the most recent version of WordPress.
-Around one third of all current users have not yet updated their installations to the latest release …
+Note: The above download figure represents only the latest version of WordPress.
+Around one third of all current users have not yet upgraded their WP installations to the latest version …

-Even as this article was being written, the number of downloads has already grown.
-If you click on the link above and visit the WordPress download counter site, you should expect to see a significantly higher number of downloads … perhaps even an updated version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.
+As this article was being written, the number of downloads is already increasing.
+If you click on the link above and visit the WordPress download counter page, you will see a significantly higher download figure … perhaps even an updated version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.

-here is an interesting fact: all major WordPress version updates have a tradition of being named in honor of well-known Jazz musicians, eg:
+An interesting fact, is that all major WordPress upgrades have a tradition of being named in honor of famous Jazz musicians, eg:

 - v.4.1 = Dinah Washington (December 18, 2014),